britton-jb/sentinel/README.md

 # Sentinel
 Things I wish [Guardian](https://github.com/ueberauth/guardian) included out of the box.
-Rather than make it so everyone has to redo this everytime, I created this package for it.
+Routing, confirmation emails, password reset emails.
 It's really just a thin wrapper on Guardian, and some ground work, but really, everybody shouldn't have to repeat this themselves when they build stuff.